fuzziqersoftware/cyclone/README.md

 Note: the ability to create series through the line, datagram, and pickle protocols is limited to autocreates (according to predefined rules in the server configuration).
 For more fine-grained control over series schema, create series through the Thrift or shell interfaces instead.

+### Patterns

+Many functions that accept key names also accept patterns as well.
+A pattern is a key name contining wildcards or other ambiguous characters.
+The special characters in key patterns are:
+- `*`: matches a string of any length containing any characters except `.`
+- `[abc]`: matches any of the characters `a`, `b`, or `c`
+- `{abc,def,ghi}`: matches any of the strings `abc`, `def`, or `ghi`

+For example, the pattern `test.*.{dir,file,}name.key[13]` matches all of the following keys:
+- `test.whatever.dirname.key1`
+- `test.anything.dirname.key3`
+- `test.this_field_doesnt_matter.filename.key1`
+- `test.it_can_be_anything.filename.key3`
+- `test.as_long_as_it_doesnt.name.key1`
+- `test.have_a_dot.name.key3`

+This example pattern does not match any of the following keys:
+- `test.whatever.dirname.key2`
+- `test.whatever.devicename.key1`
+- `test.whatever.anything.filename.key1`

+In autocreate rules (see the example configuration file for more information), a fourth special "character" can be used:
+- `**` matches any string of any length, including `.` characters

 ## Protocol descriptions

 ### Line protocol

 Connect to the server using TCP on any of the line ports specified in the configuration.
 Send lines of text of the format `<key> <value> [timestamp]\n`.
 For example, sending the line `test.cyclone.key1 700 1527014460\n` writes a datapoint with value 700 at time 1527014460.

 The timestamp is optional; if omitted; the server will use its current time for the written datapoint.
+For example, sending the line `test.cyclone.key1 700\n` writes a datapoint with value 700 at the current time.

 ### Datagram protocol